Complete Program Listing

 College Readiness and Success

-College Readiness and Success is a series of workshops designed to address a range of topics including college success, self advocacy, financial literacy, pre-collegiate resources, and retention.
-This comprehensive workshop series consists of four workshops held throughout the year at no cost to students and families.
-All workshops are facilitated by higher education professionals and are designed to expose students to resources and opportunities for post secondary education.
+From 2010 and 2018, the College Readiness and Success Program offered Pikes Peak area high school students a series of workshops designed to address a range of topics including college success, self advocacy, financial literacy, pre-collegiate resources, and retention.
+This comprehensive workshop series consisted of four workshops held throughout the year at higher education institutions at no cost to students and families.

 El Pomar Fellowship